pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

-add blogging to it. this will surely prove to be a mistake, either by my posts ending up in places that i don't want them to be, or by just never writing anything to post on it. in my classic "putting the cart before the horse"-fashion, i solved the former problem by blocked hacker news from linking to phoebe.codes before i even had any content to link to. maybe if my brain could turn adderall into blog posts instead of code, we could've solved the latter problem first, but my therapist tells me to focus on my strengths, so
+add blogging to it. this will surely prove to be a mistake, either by my posts ending up in places that i don't want them to be, or by just never writing anything to post on it. in my classic "putting the cart before the horse"-fashion, i solved the former problem by blocking hacker news from linking to phoebe.codes before i even had any content to link to. maybe if my brain could turn adderall into blog posts instead of code, we could've solved the latter problem first, but my therapist tells me to focus on my strengths, so